Routing

 });

-Another example is returning a JSON response when the route does not exist, which is very useful when webman is used as an API endpoint.
+Or when a route does not exist, return a JSON response, which is very useful when Webman is used as an API.

 Route::fallback(function(){